nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 All in all, I'm running behind, I'm aware of it, and I need to move quickly to catch up in time for the interim review.

+### 15th November
+I attended the FYP talk today by Prof. Dave Cohen about Presentations and how to bring forward our project during Presentation Week.
+I'm actually looking forward to talk about the research I've made.
+However I believe I'll need to make some compromises in order to deliver my targets on time, and I think this will have to take the form of the report deadlines set by myself.
+I've simply not been keeping up with working on reports in adjacent form with my development, along with the intense assignments I'm working on currently this month.
+I think I'll have to work solely on the interim report and put together my findings on the two algorithms concurrently within my interim report - rather than simply bringing in two completed algorithm reports to introduce within the interim report.
+Once the interim report submission is complete, I can review if I want to add more detail or background to the algorithm reports during the second term.
+It's likely that I'll need to perform some kind of review before the end of the the year to create a more thorough plan for Term 2.

+I've made some progress with the Decision Tree with Gini Impurity but still trying to work out how to introduce stopping criteria.
+I'm tentative to commit something that breaks.
+From the library, I've picked up the book by Leo Breiman - Classification and Regression Trees.
+It's verbose but goes into pretty deep detail about tree splitting, stopping and pruning strategies.
+I'm curious about introducing entropy/information gain but the benefits don't seem obvious to me unless I bring about categorical data into the mix - which I've just not done yet.

+I've discovered a really neat dataset on Kaggle called the Titanic dataset, it seems like a fun thing to bring in and a little more interesting than classifying flowers.
+I'd like to try and bring this into play before the end of term, but it depends on the difficulty of data preprocessing.
+I think it'd be nice to talk about for my presentation.

+Looking back at my early research, it's quite funny to see how much of the theory I was reading through is rather irrelevant to the implementation I'm putting together - (RBF Kernels, Multi-class SVMs) - and it makes sense now why my supervisor told me to keep things simple back during our first meeting.

+### 24th November
+Judgement day is almost upon us as my Interim Review deadline is approaching.
+I believe I have two functional algorithms deemed worthy for evaluation, though both could be extended in various ways.
+I now need to piece together my report and ensure I have sufficient notebooks that evaluate the algorithms' performance.
+I've not quite completed the cross-validation functionality, but I think I can have this complete in a few days.
+My third supervisor meeting has been scheduled for the 30th.
+I need to ensure I have a testing strategy in place that checks the robustness of the algorithms while I made alterations to them.

+I do feel that I could bring in a third algorithm into play during second term, to make things more interesting.
+I think after learning about SVMs in CS3920, I have an idea on how this could be a third classification algorithm I could use for comparison to KNN and Trees.